Why Can’t You Ejaculate During Sex?

-As for his partner, well, she may think there is something wrong with her: she is often certain that her man cannot reach orgasm because he does not find her attractive enough or arousing enough, or because she can’t satisfy him sexually.
+A man with delayed ejaculation may feel like a failure in bed, and believe he is failing to satisfy his partner’s needs.
+And a woman is often certain that her man cannot reach orgasm because he does not find her attractive enough or arousing enough, or because she can’t satisfy him sexually.

 Keep this information in the back of your mind as you read through this website, because it’s important to remember there’s a difference in the way we regard men and women who have orgasmic “disorders” of one kind or another.

 In particular, if you are a couple dealing with delayed ejaculation,